 This prayer group has already been joined in by priests, monks and laymen and is growing fast.
 Adding you to the group can only mean more spiritual strength brought together in order to help everyone involved achieve the ultimate goal, which is redemption, both for us and for our family, friends and peers.

-The names listed in the groups from the Active in reading the Psalter section, are meant to:
+The names listed in the groups from the Active Prayers section, are meant to:

 - allow others to join in and choose one of the hours and weekdays which best suit their schedule (from the lists that are vacant);